Augment/ruby-test/level2/README.md

 # Level 2

-A worker is either a `medic` or an `interne` and their shifts are paid according their status.
+A worker is either a `medic` or an `intern` and their shifts are paid according their status.

 Per shift, a medic is paid 270 € and an intern is paid 126 €.